erickod/imctool/README.md

 # bmitool
-An BMI tool built on Rust to studying purposes
+A BMI tool built on Rust to studying purposes

 ## How run this project?